rng-guy/NFSMWBartender/APPENDIX.md

 * "Chasers" only flee at Heat levels for which you define valid flee-delay values.
 "Chasers" also only flee if they aren't in the current Heat level's "Chasers" spawn table, and if there would be enough active "Chasers" remaining in the pursuit after their retreat.

-* Bartender uses the free-roam "Chasers" spawn tables (which must contain at least one vehicle) in place of all free-roam "Roadblocks", "Events", and "Patrols" spawn tables you leave empty.
+* Bartender uses the free-roam "Chasers" spawn tables (which must contain at least one vehicle) in place of all free-roam "Roadblocks", "Scripted", and "Patrols" spawn tables you leave empty.

 * Bartender uses the free-roam spawn tables in place of all race spawn tables you leave empty.